MaxwellMuF/Nim/README.md

 ## The reposetory presented here was created as part of a project work for the lecture "Advanced Software Engineering".
 It currently contains the following files:

 nim.py : This is a Q-learning AI written by David J. Malan on the above Harvard project and challenge.
-This file has been minimally modified and is not a separate work.
+This file has been minimally modified and should not be seen as the author's own work.

-Play_the_game : This python file is a game interface and has been developed independently and exclusively by the author of this repository.
+Play_the_game.py : This python file is a game interface and has been developed independently and exclusively by the author of this repository.

 highscore.json : This file is the data storage for the highscore of the players and a small statistic about games played by humans against the AI.